ZapBlasterson/crushpaper/doc/User-Guide.md

 ?\tNote at level x<br>
 </pre>
 CrushPaper assumes that if the bullet character that appears at the beginning of the line has not been seen before then the line should be at a level below any other levels.

-### Account Information

-#### Username
-1. Usernames must be between 3 and 20 characters in length.
-1. Usernames can only contain numbers and lowercase letters in ASCII.
-1. If you create a notebook without creating an account then an account is manually created for you with a random username.
-You can change this username later.

-#### Password
-1. Passwords must be between 8 and 20 characters in length.
-1. Passwords can contain any printable ASCII character.
-1. A user can change their password at any time.
-1. If a user's account was created automatically by creating a notebook then the account may not have a password.
-1. If the account does not have a password one must be set before any account information can be changed.

-#### Email Address
-1. Email addresses are optional.
-1. Email addresses must be less than 101 characters in length.
-1. Email addresses can contain most printable ASCII characters.
-2. A user can change their email address at any time.

-#### I may be contacted with information about this web site
-1. If the user has clicked this checkbox then the owner of the site may email them with useful information about the site.

-#### The account is closed
-1. If the account has been closed the user may not sign in.